Guides

 2. Target Function- where you will define what the model should predict

-Step 2 - Define Basic Settings
+Step 2 - Define Foundation Model

 2. Select Quickstart Foundation model that we have trained in the previous step